Aftaputra/Microscope-OF/docs/source/extensions/ev_gui.rst

 ``route`` - String of the corresponding API route. *Must* match a route defined in your ``api_views`` dictionary

-``selfUpdate`` *(optional)* - Whether the client should automatically update form component values with a GET request to your API route

 ``isTask`` *(optional)* - Whether the client should treat your API route as a long-running task

+``isCollapsible`` *(optional)* - Whether the form can be collapsed into an accordion

 ``submitLabel`` *(optional)* - String to place inside of the form's submit button

-``form`` - An array of form components as described below
+``schema`` - List of dictionaries.
+Each dictionary element describes a form component.

 Component level
 +++++++++++++++

 Each form can (and probably should) contain multiple components.
-For example, if your API route expects several properties in POST requests, each property can be bound to a form component.
+For example, if your API route expects several parameters in a POST requests, each parameter can be bound to a form component.

 Upon form submission, the form data will be converted into a JSON object of key-value pairs, where the key is the components ``name``, and the value is it's current value.

-On load, the form will make a GET request to it's API route, an expects a JSON object of key-value pairs in the same format (keys will be matched to component names).

 An overview of available components, and their properties, can be found below.